kx1t/planefence/README.md

 Note that once there's at least 1 plane in the area, the table will render correctly.
 - The script isn't very friendly to changes to the directory naming conventions.
 Working on that too.
 - The catch-up script has the paths hardcoded.
 This is another thing that needs changing.
+- allow setting `LAT` and `LON` in the script to actually recalculate the distance from the station.
+Right now, it's only used for cosmetic purposes in rendering the webpage.